Skip to Content

 Banana bread recipe Weight Watchers style (and also banana muffins)

-At only 124 calories, a piece of this banana loaf can fit into anyone’s day.
+At only 100 calories, a piece of this Weight Watchers oatmeal banana bread can fit into anyone’s day.
 It is very low in total fat and has less than a gram of saturated fat.

-What I love most is that it has only 3 Weight Watchers freestyle points a serving.
-I have it most mornings for a quick breakfast with some fresh fruit and a bowl of shelled English peas (call me crazy but I love them!)
+What I love most is that it has only 2 Weight Watchers points per serving.
+I have it most mornings for a quick breakfast along with some fresh fruit.

 Can this Weight Watchers banana bread recipe be used for muffins?